isaac-jordan/yorkhill-kinect/README.md

 ## Installation

 ### To Play
-Download the built version from [here](http://www.filedropper.com/germz-dynamicdorks_1), and extract to a folder.
+Download the built version from [here](https://drive.google.com/file/d/0B4XWPcc2mZMjd0ltdzVPRlVNS1k/view?usp=sharing), and extract to a folder.
 Then install to run.

-If the game doesn't run then you may need to install XNA using [this](http://www.filedropper.com/xnagamestudio404forvs2015) archive.
+If the game doesn't run then you may need to install XNA using [this](https://drive.google.com/file/d/0B4XWPcc2mZMjMlVPVEtZVTlhckE/view?usp=sharing) archive.
 Install items 1 - 4, but not the Visual Studio extension.

 ### To Develop
-To set up the project to run in Visual Studio 2015 (community or enterpirse), download the [Kinect SDK 2](http://www.microsoft.com/en-gb/download/details.aspx?id=44561) and install the XNA Framework and VS Extension using the binaries contained in [this](http://www.filedropper.com/xnagamestudio404forvs2015) archive.
+To set up the project to run in Visual Studio 2015 (community or enterpirse), download the [Kinect SDK 2](http://www.microsoft.com/en-gb/download/details.aspx?id=44561) and install the XNA Framework and VS Extension using the link in the paragraph above.